Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the 5-bag pattern, it is common that the horizontal bags overlap (left bag above right
 bag, or vice-versa).
-If you want Pickit to detect which bag is overlapping, enable the
+If you want Pickit to detect which bag is overlapping, enable the checkbox
 **Automatically compute which of the horizontal bags is overlapping**.
 Otherwise (if there
 is no or little overlap, or if the overlap is always consistent for all layers), keep this
 checkbox disabled, and instead specify a fixed :ref:`bag picking order <Bag-picking-order>`.